rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 What's really impressive about this, is that you are now interacting with the _exact same image and code_ that you were running locally on your workstation via `docker run`!
 The only difference is that the image is now hosted in Azure instead of on your workstation.

 ## Closing Down

+**🛑 WARNING!** Do not close down the Azure resources until the end of the day!

 One thing about using public cloud resources such as Azure is that you need to be cost concious.
 When we're done today you should consider removing all the resources you've set up so you don't have to pay for them to sit idle.